Kankakee County CEO merging local opportunity with 'next generation'

 <strong>THE PROGRAM</strong>

-In addition to the student application process being available, applications also are being accepted for the part-time facilitator position.
+In addition to a number of students participating in the program, there will be a part-time facilitator in charge of working with the students.
 While the facilitator won’t lead the class in a traditional teaching sense, they will organize each business tour and will schedule each guest speaker.

 Additionally, the board is looking for investors and mentors in the community.
 There are nearly 50 community investors who have committed $1,000 a year for a total of three years.